Phillip Calvert (governor): Discovery of remains

-Calvert was married to Anne Wolsely Calvert.
-She died in 1680.
-He remarried to Jane Sewell Calvert, the step-daughter of his nephew Charles Calvert, 3rd Baron Baltimore.
-In 1682, Jane gave birth to a child of unknown name and gender.
-Philip Calvert and the infant both died in 1682.
 In 1990, the bodies of Phillip Calvert, Anne Wolsely Calvert, and the infant were found in lead coffins in a brick vault located in the ruins of a brick chapel in the "Chapel Field" in St. Mary's City, Maryland, the former colonial capital.
 Examination of these remains provided scientists and historians with significant insight regarding life in 17th century Maryland.

+On 19 March 2016, the three lead coffins were reinterred in the recreated chapel built on the site of the original.
+The coffins were placed in the exact spot they were originally excavated.

-DNA analysis in 2016 showed the male adult and the infant have a father-son relationship, verifying the infant as a child of Phillip Calvert.
+DNA analysis in October 2016 showed the male adult and the infant have a father-son relationship, verifying the infant as a child of Phillip Calvert.
 The baby is assessed to have died about three months after his father, in the spring of 1683, judging by the pine and oak pollen in the coffin.